Smart, contract-ready commercial truck insurance for tractor-trailers.

-Comprehensive coverage for fleets and owner-operators running Class 7–8 power units with 53' trailers.
+Comprehensive coverage for commercial vehicles running Class 7–8 power units with 53' trailers.
 GIA Group, LLC builds policies around the way trucking actually operates—multi-state lanes, time-sensitive freight, and strict shipper/broker requirements.

 Coverage